Buyer's Guide to Test Management Software:

 This list has reviewed about 30+ tools and top 15 among them are mentioned as well.
 The tools’ review will definitely aid you in choosing the appropriate tool for your project.

-Refer this list of top tools:
+Also, refer to this list of other top tools:

 Open Source vs. Feature-rich Commercial Tools